 Are you still concerned about whether or not you are doing everything right?
 As I said above “participation, not perfection” .. what’s important is developing and creating habits that are practical and work for you.
 You want to be able to stick with it for longer than a 6, 8 or 12 week challenge .. life isn’t divided into 6, 8 or 12 week challenges so why should your workouts?

 PS ..
-Want more workouts and recipes?
+Want more thoughts, workouts and recipes?
 Register for my newsletter here …

 PPS ..
-Want accountability, support, guidance and more workouts & recipes?
-I have a spot for you in my online group!
-Find out more info here …
+Want accountability, support, guidance and hang out with other busy women who are working on fitting their workouts into their hectic schedules?
+I have a spot for you in my FREE ladies only Facebook community!
+Join us here …